Trump Targets UK, Australia And Ukraine Over 'Greatest Hoax In The History Of Our Country'

-President Trump on Friday said that he wants Attorney General William Barr to specifically investigate the UK, Australia and Ukraine for their roles in the 'greatest hoax in the history of our country.'
+President Trump on Friday said that he wants Attorney General William Barr to investigate the UK, Australia and Ukraine for their roles in the 'greatest hoax in the history of our country.'

 Speaking with reporters at the White House on Friday before his trip to Japan, Trump discussed his decision this week to issue a sweeping declassification order - leaving it in the hands of Barr to determine exactly what happened to Trump and his campaign before and after the 2016 US election.